ClubObsidian/DynamicGuiDocs/docs/gui/index.rst

    gui-title: "&c&lTest GUI"
    rows: 5
-   mode: "set"
+   mode: "set" #Set will set items at the index, starting at 1
+               #Where as 'add' will add items into the gui instead of setting at a specific index
-   close: false #Whether slots by default will close or not
+   close: false #Whether or not slots will close the gui, false will not close the gui
    locations:
    - "0,64,0,world" #Locations the gui can be clicked on in the world
    npc-ids: